About This Listing

 Grab a TORONTO CITYPASS for $65 approx and gain access to 4 or 5 attractions.
 Saves a lot of money!

 Art Gallery of Ontario and Royal Ontario Museum are an easy 15 minutes away on transit or bike.

 The Canadian National (we call it CN) Tower allows panoramic views of the city.
 Check out the outside observation deck and the glass floor, if you dare...

-Seasonally, Panorama at Bay/Bloor has north and south patios, both outside on the 51st floor.
+Seasonally, 180 Lounge in the Manulife Centre at Bay/Bloor has north and south patios, both outside on the 51st floor.
 This is 15 minutes northwest.
-Just a few subway stops away and a quick bus or streetcar ride.
+Just a few subway stops away and a quick bus or streetcar ride or bike.....

 Liberty Village is 20 - 25 minutes west and an urban village.
 Lots of shops on King and Queen West.

 Niagara Falls is 90 minutes by car or two hours on train for $20 each way approx. Spend a great day there and walk across the bridge - one foot in the USA and Canada at the same time!
 Get another great view when you cross the US border by foot, if you wish.

 Chinatown and Kensington 15 minutes west - an urban market with lots of shops, butchers, cheese shops, coffee, clothing....quite bohemian and fun fun fun!

 City Hall, Eaton Centre (300 shops+) are an easy 15 minute walk.